Black hole information paradox: Hawking radiation

 This means that if the black hole starts out with an initial mass $M_0$, it evaporates completely in a time proportional to $M_0^3$.

-The important aspect of the formulas above is they suggest that the final gas of radiation formed through this process depends only on the black hole's temperature and is independent of other details of the initial state.
+The important aspect of these formulas is that they suggest that the final gas of radiation formed through this process depends only on the black hole's temperature and is independent of other details of the initial state.
 This leads to the following paradox.
 Consider two distinct initial states that collapse to form a Schwarzschild black hole of the same mass.
-Even though the states were distinct to start with, since the mass (and, hence, the temperature) of the black holes is the same, they will emit the same Hawking radiation.
-Once the black holes evaporate completely, in both cases, one will be left with a featureless gas of radiation.
+Even though the states were distinct at first, since the mass (and hence the temperature) of the black holes is the same, they will emit the same Hawking radiation.
+Once they evaporate completely, in both cases, one will be left with a featureless gas of radiation.
 This gas cannot be used to distinguish between the two initial states, and therefore information has been lost.

-It is now widely believed that the reasoning leading to the paradox above is flawed.
-Several solutions have been put forward that are reviewed below.
+Page curve

+During the same time period in the 1970s, Don Page was a doctoral student of Stephen Hawking.
+He objected to Hawking's reasoning leading to the paradox above, initially on the basis of violation of CPT symmetry.
+In 1993, Page focused on the combined system of a black hole with its Hawking radiation as one entangled system, a bipartite system, evolving over the lifetime of the black hole evaporation.
+Lacking the ability to make a full quantum analysis, he nonetheless made a powerful observation: If a black hole starts in a pure quantum state and evaporates completely by a unitary process, the von Neumann entropy or entanglement entropy of the Hawking radiation initially increases from zero and then must decrease back to zero when the black hole to which the radiation is entangled has totally evaporated.
+This is known as the Page curve; and the time corresponding to the maximum or turnover point of the curve, which occurs at about half the black-hole lifetime, is called the Page time.
+In short, if black hole evaporation is unitary, then the radiation entanglement entropy follows the Page curve.
+After the Page time, correlations appear and the radiation becomes increasingly information rich.

+Recent progress in deriving the Page curve for unitary black hole evaporation is a significant step towards finding both a resolution to the information paradox and a more general understanding of unitarity in quantum gravity.
+Many researchers consider deriving the Page curve as synonymous with solving the black hole information paradox.